lscoppitto/docs-v3/docs/reference/libs/stdlib/csv.md

 ```
 Creates a CSV writer object with the specified format.

 * `f` is the csv path or its file descriptor.
 The object will automatically handle both type of inputs.
-If `f` passed is the path string, the file will be automatically opened.
+If passed `f` is the path string, the file will be automatically opened.

 * `newline` is the string used as newline by the writer.
 Default is `"\n"`;

 * `delimiter` is the char used as delimiter by the writer.
 Default is `","`;

-* `as_dict` is set to true if the writer will user a dictionary as data.
+* `as_dict` if set to `True`, the writer will use a dictionary as data.
 Default is `False`;

 ### method `close`
 ```python